-- 1.1 This Technical Advice Note (TAN) provides guidance on the provision of cycle and car parking with new development that requires planning permission. - 1.2 The aim is to ensure that an appropriate level of welldesigned vehicle and cycle parking is provided in all new developments.
-This will avoid the various problems created by both over-and under-provision of parking and encourage the use of cycles over cars for a greater number of trips. - 1.3 This document sets out: - the policy context for Hart's parking standards and some key characteristics for Hart including car ownership rates - updated standards for cycle and car parking provision with residential development - specifications for parking provision with design and layout considerations - cycle parking standards for non-residential development - car parking standards for non-residential development (unchanged over the those in the Parking Provision Interim Guidance 2008); and - the documentation required in support of planning applications.
+- 1.1 This Supplementary Planning Document (SPD) provides guidance on the provision of cycle and car parking with new development that requires planning permission (including development/changes of use of existing buildings). - 1.2 The aim is to ensure that an appropriate level of well-designed vehicle and cycle parking is provided in all new developments.
+This will avoid the various problems created by both over-and under-provision of parking and encourage the use of cycles over cars for a greater number of trips.

+1.3 This document sets out:

+- the policy context for Hart's parking standards and some key characteristics for Hart district including car ownership rates, - standards for cycle and car parking provision with residential development, - specifications for parking provision with design and layout considerations, - cycle parking standards for non-residential development, - car parking standards for non-residential development, and - the documentation required in support of planning applications.